keyfour/cola/README.md

 ## Overview

-Some common classes organized as libraries for android applications
+Some common classes organized as library for android applications